 Barlow speaks against the Raven coal mine, September 2011.

-The Council of Canadians Comox Valley chapter has been opposing the Raven coal mine for almost five years.
+The Council of Canadians Comox Valley chapter has been opposing the Raven coal mine for the past five years.